King Ling of Chu: Taking the throne

 Later, after becoming frustrated by Wu troops, King Ling built a grand palace for his enjoyment.
 The palace was named Zhanghua Palace and possessed a high terrace.
 He considered the family of his consort too humble to be related to his queen, so he sought and gained a marriage to a high born woman from the State of Jin.
 King Ling subsequently installed his new Jin wife as his queen.

 Downfall

 In winter 529 BC, King Ling set off to attack the State of Xu and set up his camp at Qianxi.
 He was nearly persuaded to withdraw, but soon his generals reported some victories, which made King Ling too confident about sacking Xu to withdraw.

 While King Ling was away, Chu was subject to a coup.
 The Duke of Cai, Qiji, decided to unite with his elder brothers Bi and Heigong as well as the people of Chen and Cai.
-The Duke of Chen, Chuan Fengshu, could not stop them and was killed.
 Qiji led his troops to Ying and sacked it.
 The prime minister, Wei Pi, committed suicide and the two sons of King Ling, Crown Prince Lu and Prince Pidi, were killed by Qiji.
 Prince Bi was installed on the throne, to be posthumously known as Zi'ao.